As an experienced cruiser, I've got tons of tips to make your next cruise vacation a breeze.

 Unless you're a gambler, there is no reason to bring and carry a lot of cash around onboard.
 All financial transactions are carried out with a sail and sign card, which is effectively your onboard charge card and door key.
 If it isn't linked to a credit card, charge it with cash from your safe in smaller increments during your cruise.

-When at port, take only what you need, and be sure not to advertise to the world that you are flush with cash.
+When at the port, take only what you need, and be sure not to advertise to the world that you are flush with cash.
 Use smaller denominations and don't use a money clip that makes it look like you have a wad of cash.
 The locals will also appreciate smaller notes as they have issues cashing larger denominations.

 9. Get to Know Your Stateroom Stewards